Recoding the Game: Women in Game Development

 If more women see themselves represented in video games, there's a larger chance they'll invest in them, and that they may see the industry as a viable career option.
 It's a win-win.

 Final ThoughtsWomen in the industry are trailblazers.
 They're in the minority, and most are doing what they can to ensure women's voices are heard and their contributions are valued.
-While I might still be relatively new to the industry, I can definitely see how much potential it has and am excited to help play a part.

 The video game industry is booming in New Zealand and if it continues to grow at the rate it has been, having a more diverse workforce is a necessity, not an option.
 As gaming platforms become increasingly more powerful, developers have way more scope to play with.
 So why not play together!